-- Strategic partner see opportunities and threats you don’t
+- Strategic partner sees opportunities and threats that you may not.

 Are there any negative points regarding licensing?

-- You loose total control of the technology
+- You lose total control of the technology.

-- Finding the correct licensee/strategic partner is hard
+- Finding the correct licensee/strategic partner can be tricky.

 Different types of licensing

-In terms of which only the licensee is entitled to use the rights licensed
+Only the licensee is entitled to use the rights licensed.

-Which is similar to an exclusive license except that the licensor also has the right to use the rights licensed
+Similar to an exclusive license, except that the licensor also has the right to use the rights licensed.

-In terms of which the licensor retains the right to license other third parties to use simultaneously the rights licensed
+The licensor retains the right to license other third parties to use simultaneously the rights licensed.